Author's Note: Number Eighteen in the Don't Blink series, set after Just Give Me A Little Bit More.

 Rachel bites her lip and nods, grabbing for the first box she sees before she realizes that she needs to put on a coat, and then frowning because Quinn is slipping out the door without one.
 "Quinn," she calls out sharply, huffing when she gets no response and blinding picking up Quinn's coat to drape it over a box before she hurries into her own and races after her girlfriend.
 She'll be damned if she lets Quinn catch pneumonia—she has far too many plans for them to be waylaid by anything.

 Two hours later, they're finally standing in front of their apartment building.
 Santana had actually managed to get the truck—and them—there in one piece, and Rachel has to admit that she'd navigated the city streets like a pro.
-Kurt and Seth had ridden with Rachel's fathers, who had managed to find a space to park just down the block—Santana hadn't bothered with that, double parking in front of the building again—and now Seth was opening the back gate on the moving truck and lowering the lift.
+Kurt and Seth had ridden with Rachel's fathers, who had managed to find a space to park just down the block—Santana hadn't bothered with that, double parking in front of the building again, and now Seth is opening the back gate on the moving truck and lowering the lift.

 Rachel steps onto the curb to stand next to Quinn, studying her profile as she gazes up at the building with a soft smile on her lips.
 There are trees along the street, and though they're barren now with the icy tendrils of snow lining their branches, they'll surely be bursting with new life in the spring.
 She quietly slips her hand into her girlfriend's, and Quinn links their fingers, giving her hand a gentle squeeze.
 "We're home," she murmurs, glancing at Rachel.

-It's one of those perfect moments that seem insignificant in the grand scheme of things, but instantly weaves itself into the fabric of life, hidden away—sometimes for years—until the memory unexpectedly resurfaces, bringing back every sight, sound, smell, and emotion as if it happened only yesterday.
+It's one of those perfect moments that seem insignificant in the grand scheme of things but instantly weaves itself into the fabric of life, hidden away—sometimes for years—until the memory unexpectedly resurfaces, bringing back every sight, sound, smell, and emotion as if it happened only yesterday.

 Eventually, they're pulled into the chaos of unloading the truck and carrying boxes, lamps, and furniture up to the sixth floor.
 Quinn's eyes take on the same happy sparkle they'd had the first time she'd stepped into the apartment and seen the hardwood floors, pristine white walls, and spacious (for a New York apartment) kitchen.
 The view from the windows isn't exactly spectacular, but they can see part of the little park that's on the adjacent block and a line of trees that promises to provide a splash of color in the otherwise brown and redbrick skyline.